cse112-sp20/Cloud-9-Leaderboard/README.md

    - The base branch is the branch that you want to create your branch off of.
    - The base branch is the branch that you will later merge (or create a PR to merge) your branch into.
-   - If the code you are writing is only dependent on the code in `master`, then `master` is your base branch.
-Otherwise, if the code you are writing is dependent on code that is not in `master`, then your branch's base branch is going to be the branch that contains the code that your branch depends on.
-   - `dev` should never be your base branch. `dev` contains many changes that, in nearly all cases, do not belong on any other branch.
+   - If the code you are writing is only dependent on the code in `dev`, then `dev` is your base branch.
+Otherwise, if the code you are writing is dependent on code that is not in `dev`, then your branch's base branch is going to be the branch that contains the code that your branch depends on. in nearly all cases, do not belong on any other branch.
 3. Create a new branch off of the base branch.
 4. Make changes to your branch.